 Here, the author highlights the important role circumstantial evidence plays when defending one's Christian convictions:

 After learning the chief principles of investigation, Wallace turns the readers attention to the claims of the NT.
-This reader was very impressed with the breadth and depth of difficult matters that the author was able to convincing deal with.
+This reader was very impressed with the breadth and depth of difficult matters that the author was able to convincingly deal with.
 Readers who master Wallace's work will be equipped to:

 - Defend the conviction that the gospels were written fairly early to the events they record